Wanted Dead or Alive : Epistemic logic for impure simplicial complexes: Introduction

 We propose to interpret this complex in terms of knowledge and uncertainty.
 Consider triangle $vxz$ (that is $\{v,x,z\}$) and agent $a$, who `colours' (labels) vertex $v$.
 Vertex $v$ is the intersection of triangle $vxz$, edge $wv$, and edge $vu$.
 This represents $a$'s uncertainty about the actual state of information: either all three agents are alive, or $b$ is dead, or $c$ is dead.

 First, we now say, as before, that in triangle $vxz$ the value of $c$ is $1$, as in vertex $x$ the value of $c$ is $1$.
 Second, we now also say, which is novel, that in triangle $vxz$ agent $a$ knows that $c$'s value is $1$.
 This is justified because in all simplices intersecting in the $a$ vertex $v$, whenever $c$ is alive, its value is $1$.
-It is sufficient to consider maximal simplices (facets): in edge $wv$ agent $c$'s value is $1$, in triangle $vxz$ agent $c$'s value is $1$, and in edge $vu$ agent $c$ is dead, so we are excused from considering its value.
+It is sufficient to consider maximal simplices (facets), where, unlike in Example~\ref{figure.ssss}, some facets consist of two vertices and other facets consist of three vertices: in edge $wv$ agent $c$'s value is $1$, in triangle $vxz$ agent $c$'s value is $1$, and in edge $vu$ agent $c$ is dead, so we are excused from considering its value.
 Third, the semantics we will propose also justifies that in triangle $vxz$ agent $a$ knows that $b$ knows that the value of $c$ is $1$: whenever proposition `$b$ knows that the value of $c$ is $1$' denoted $\phi$ is defined (can be interpreted), it is true: $\phi$ is undefined in $wv$ because $b$ is dead, $\phi$ is undefined in $vu$ because $b$ knows that $c$ is dead, but $\phi$ is defined in $vxz$ and (just as for $a$) true.\footnote{In fact, in the triangle $vxz$ the three agents have common knowledge ($a$ knows that $b$ knows that $c$ knows \dots) of their respective values.}

 The point of evaluation can be a facet such as $vxz$ or $wv$ but it may be any simplex, such as vertex $v$.
 Also in vertex $v$, agent $a$ knows that $c$'s value is $1$.
 Such knowledge is unstable: an update of information (such as a model restriction) may remove $a$'s uncertainty and make her learn that the real information state is edge $vu$ wherein $c$ is dead.
 Then, it is no longer true that $a$ knows that the value of $c$ is $1$.
 However, a different update could have confirmed that the real information state is $vxz$, or $wv$, which would bear out $a$'s knowledge. \end{example}